grpc/proposal/A43-sdk-authorization.md

 translator.
 The translator converts JSON policy to Envoy RBAC protos (Allow and/or Deny policy).
 Translator errors out on I/O errors or if the policy does not represent JSON schema it currently supports.
-Ultimately the generated RBAC policies are used to create Envoy RBAC engine(s).
+Ultimately the generated RBAC policies are used to create Envoy RBAC authorization engine(s).
+Then, for each incoming RPC request, we will invoke the Engines to get the authorization decision.

+SDK authorization can be enabled in xDS enabled servers, which means both authorization paths (SDK and xDS authorization) can co-exist.
+For a request to be allowed, both paths must allow the request.

 As mentioned previously, authorization APIs take policy in JSON format, instead of protobuf.
 This is done to avoid the dependency on protobuf.
 We have users in OSS